code100x/tiplink/.github/PULL_REQUEST_TEMPLATE.md

-## Description
+---

+# Pull Request Title

-Please include a summary of the changes and the related issue.
+Thank you for contributing to our project!
+Please provide a summary of your changes and reference any related issues below.

-Fixes # (issue)
+**Issue Number:** Fixes # (issue number)

-## Type of change
+## 🛠️ Type of Change

-- [ ] Bug fix
+- [ ] 🐛 Bug fix
-- [ ] New feature
+- [ ] ✨ New feature
-- [ ] Breaking change
+- [ ] 🚨 Breaking change
-- [ ] Documentation update
+- [ ] 📚 Documentation update

-## Checklist
+## ✅ Checklist

+To ensure a smooth review process, please check off each item as you complete it:

-- [ ] My code follows the style guidelines of this project
+- [ ] **Code Style:** My code adheres to the project’s style guidelines.
-- [ ] I have performed a self-review of my own code
+- [ ] **Self-Review:** I have reviewed my own code and made improvements.
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] **Comments:** I’ve added comments to explain complex or non-obvious parts of the code.
-- [ ] I have made corresponding changes to the documentation
+- [ ] **Documentation:** I’ve updated the documentation to reflect my changes.
-- [ ] My changes generate no new warnings
+- [ ] **Warnings:** My changes introduce no new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] **Tests:** I’ve added tests to verify that my changes work as expected.
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] **Passes Locally:** All new and existing unit tests pass on my local machine.

+---

+We appreciate your contributions!
+If you have any questions or need further assistance, feel free to reach out.